janmbaco/Saprocate/README.md

 # Saprocate
 ## Multicurrency BlockChain

 Nowaday, the world of decentralized blockchains focus on providing a currency that, lacking a clear origin, compromises its integrity to a centralized capitalist system.
 Where, the blockchains, far from simply be a fair currency for internet exchange, it is offered to the most embarrassing speculation.

-Saprocate, pronunced saprō'catē, is a blockchain where every user of this system must have at least one RSA key pair, the sign with private signature of those keys is like a currency in the system.
-Coins, as if manufactured, are given one at a time by signing on another user's public key.

-The user can exchange this coins signing the recevied transaction and de destiny (the hash of the public key of other user).
-The system will thus understand that the holder of these coins is now another user.

-Every coin has to be given with a purpose, by thus every coin has a expiration date.
+Saprocate, pronunced saprō'catē, is a blockchain where every user has its own currency.
+The coins are given one by one by the origin (the user that had created the currency) with a purpose and a expiration date.
+The users can exchange this coins between other users like they prefere.
+When the coin will go back to the origin to to fulfill its purpose.